jeftadlvw/go-pathlib/docs/pathlib.md

 func (p *Path) Join(paths ...*Path) *Path
 ```

 Join returns a new Path with all passed Path structs joined together.
+Paths are not checked whether they are absolute or relative.

 Use JoinStrings to join strings with this Path.

-This function utilizes filepath.Join.
+This function uses filepath.Join.

 <a name="Path.JoinStrings"></a>
 ### func \(\*Path\) JoinStrings